πͺͺ Certificate Configuration Guide

 |---|---|---|

-| Valid CA certificate (Let's Encrypt) | Allow self-signed certificates: OFF | HTTPS Verified |
+Valid CA certificate with full chain (Let's Encrypt + fullchain.pem) | Allow untrusted certificates: OFF | HTTPS Verified |

-| Self-signed certificate | Allow self-signed certificates: ON, Pin the cert | HTTPS Pinned |
+| Self-signed certificate | Allow untrusted certificates: ON, Pin the cert | HTTPS Pinned |

 | Docker without reverse proxy | Don't check SSL certificate: ON | Don't check SSL |